MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-back-up-orchestrator.md

 # Back up Orchestrator

+This article describes how to backup a System Center - Orchestrator environment.

 A complete backup of an Orchestrator environment consists of the following:

 - Backup of the Orchestrator database.